Skip to content

 As well, a larger manufactured home, such as a double- or triple-wide home, is typically more expensive than a single-wide home.
 Specific customizations could also cause the total cost of a manufactured home to rise exponentially.
 For instance, many manufacturers now offer a variety of finishing materials and features, which may be more expensive than the basic options.
 Furthermore, some of them are able to add an extra room, a porch, or a garage upon request, which could increase the cost of the home significantly.

 Coming down to the land you need for your manufactured home, renting a lot in a land-lease community is often more affordable than buying a plot of land.
-However, the advantages of placing a manufactured home on land you own or intend to purchase together with the home far outweigh any negatives, including the costs associated.
+However, the advantages of placing a manufactured home on land you own or intend to purchase with the home far outweigh any negatives, including the associated costs.

-Although land prices have also increased in recent months, a prefab home together with a piece of land can still cost at least 10% to 25% less than a conventional stick-built home.
-Therefore, by simply choosing to purchase a manufactured home instead of a stick-built house, you can save a lot of money, including on interest if you finance the purchase with the help of a manufactured home loan.
+Although land prices have also increased recently, a prefab home and a piece of land can still cost at least 10% to 25% less than a conventional stick-built home.
+Therefore, by purchasing a manufactured home instead of a stick-built house, you can save a lot of money, including on interest if you finance the purchase with the help of a manufactured home loan.

 Location Still Matters